Aberdeen Airport history

 April 2013: Shortlist for 'Airport of the Year' at the Scottish Transport Awards.

 April 2013: Free wi-fi is launched for all customers using the airport, both before and after security.

-March 2013: Managing Director Derek Provan moves to an interim role at Heathrow Airport and Nick Barton joins the Aberdeen International Airport team as MD.
+March 2013: Managing Director Derek Provan moves to role at Heathrow Airport and Nick Barton joins the Aberdeen International Airport team as interim MD until August.